Postgraduate study

 The core elements of the programme address the data and higher-order skills we know are important for the future of work, confident and critical citizenship, and a thriving, just society.

-You will develop a robust understanding of data-driven decision-making and graduate ready to institute positive change.
-Through practical skillsets, you will develop critical understanding of working with data and how to develop projects focused on creating sustainable solutions.
+• Through practical skillsets, you will develop critical understanding of working with data and how to develop projects focused on creating sustainable solutions.

-Graduates will also develop a suite of core ‘soft skills’, ideal for those professionals who want to change careers, embark on new ones, or to change the institutions they are part of.
+• You will also develop a suite of core ‘soft skills’, ideal for those professionals who want to change careers, embark on new ones, or to change the institutions they are part of.

-Career opportunities are likely to range from roles that involve change-making, policy and advocacy, strategic planning for sustainability strategies or to roles in diverse areas such as:
+Career opportunities are likely to range from roles that involve change-making, policy and advocacy, strategic planning for sustainability strategies, or to roles in diverse areas such as:

 • health tech